borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 href="https://torsion.org/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups/">`before_backup`
 hooks</a> run, borgmatic lets Cronitor know that it has started if any of the `prune`, `create`, or `check` actions are run.
-Then, if the actions complete successfully, borgmatic notifies Cronitor of the success before the `after_backup` hooks run.
-And if an error occurs during any action or hook, borgmatic notifies Cronitor before the `on_error` hooks run.
+Then, if the actions complete successfully, borgmatic notifies Cronitor of the success after the `after_backup` hooks run.
+And if an error occurs during any action or hook, borgmatic notifies Cronitor after the `on_error` hooks run.

 You can configure Cronitor to notify you by a [variety of mechanisms](https://cronitor.io/docs/cron-job-notifications) when backups fail